Krista Parkkonen: College

 In Autumn 2022, Parkkonen began her college ice hockey career with the Vermont Catamounts women's ice hockey program in the Hockey East (HEA) conference of the NCAA Division I. She was selected as an Hockey East Second-Team All-Star for the 2023–24 season.

 Parkkonen and her Catamounts teammate Natálie Mlýnková left Vermont to join the Minnesota Golden Gophers women's ice hockey program ahead of the 2024–25 season.

-After one season with Minnesota, Parkkonen transferred to Minnesota Duluth.
+After one season with the Minnesota Golden Gophers, Parkkonen transferred to the University of Minnesota Duluth and joined the Minnesota Duluth Bulldogs women's ice hockey program.

+Professional

+In April 2026, Parkkonen signed a contract with Färjestad BK in the SDHL for the 2026–27 season.

 International play

 As a junior ice hockey player with the Finnish national under-18 team, Parkkonen participated in the IIHF U18 Women's World Championships in 2017, 2018, 2019, and 2020.

 She made her debut with the senior national team at the 2022 IIHF Women's World Championship, at which she scored a goal and two assists in seven games.
 Representing Finland at subsequent IIHF Women's World Championships, she notched three assists at the 2023 tournament and won a bronze medal in 2024.

 Parkkonen was named to The Hockey News' Top-35 U-23 Players in Women's Hockey in September 2022.